Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 In addition to FWHS, many companies in Malaysia buy additional group health insurance plan for their workers.

-But only foreign workers between 18 and 60 years old can get FWHS.
-The coverage offered is limited, and the plans can’t be customized to suit each company’s needs.
+But only foreign workers between the ages of 18 and 60 can get FWHS.
+The coverage offered is often very limited, and the plans can’t be customized to suit each company’s needs.

 Many companies in Malaysia offer employee group insurance.
 Major names in the market include: